telerik/xaml-docs/controls/radpropertygrid/getting-started/getting-started.md

-Once you set the Item and run the application, the RadPropertyGrid will be displayed as follows:
+Once you set the Item and run the application, RadPropertyGrid will be displayed as follows:

 ![](images/RadPropertyGrid_GettingStarted2.png)

-* Binding to a visual element - you may bind the Item property of the RadPropertyGrid to a visual element and again be able to view and edit its properties.
+* Binding to a visual element - you may bind the Item property of RadPropertyGrid to a visual element and again be able to view and edit its properties.
 The binding may be performed both in xaml and in code behind:

-#### __XAML__
+#### [XAML]Example 5: Binding to visual element

 {{region radpropertygrid-getting-started-getting-started_6}}